lxsbch/neuroCNVscore/README.md

 # Quick start
 ## Feature source
-To run the predictor on specific CNVs, these CNVs must be annotated with features.
+To run the neuroCNVscore on specific CNVs, these CNVs must be annotated with features.
-A completed feature list could be found in supplemnetary table 1 from our paper.
+A completed feature list could be found from feature folder or in supplemnetary table from our paper.

 ## Feature matrix generation
 To run the shell script,please make sure you have bedtools (v2.29.2) installed.